OjoLego/Scorers/README.md

 This project is a Flutter application designed for a technical assessment.
 The primary objective is to develop a detailed "Match Details" screen that replicates a given Figma design, showcasing various UI components and functionality for an engaging user experience.

 ## Objective
-TThe objective of this assessment is to evaluate my ability to implement a complex UI, handle state management, and integrate dynamic data within a Flutter app.
+The objective of this assessment is to evaluate my ability to implement a complex UI, handle state management, and integrate dynamic data within a Flutter app.
 The focus is on the following components:

 * Header section with match details
 * Momentum graph for match performance